ababoescu/cse15l-lab-reports/index.md

 <img width="513" alt="Screen Shot 2023-01-13 at 2 20 02 PM" src="https://user-images.githubusercontent.com/122492492/212429830-b8950e70-6524-4d61-a779-29a4ae46103a.png">
 I decided to try several commands:

-[ls]: this command lists the files of an unknown path, according to the picture above the file being listed is perl5
+ls: this command lists the files of an unknown path, according to the picture above the file being listed is perl5

-[cd ~]:  this command changes directory, nothing would be printed if it works
+cd ~:  this command changes directory, nothing would be printed if it works

-[cd]: this command, like the last one, changes directory
+cd: this command, like the last one, changes directory

-[ls -lat]: this command lists the files of the path "-lat", the files listed can be seen from the picture above
+ls -lat: this command lists the files of the path "-lat", the files listed can be seen from the picture above

-[cat /home/linux/ieng6/cs15lwi23/public/hello.txt]: This command prints the content of the path [/home/linux/ieng6/cs15lwi23/public/hello.txt], the command returned an error due the file not existing and an alternative command was suggested.
+cat /home/linux/ieng6/cs15lwi23/public/hello.txt: This command prints the content of the path [/home/linux/ieng6/cs15lwi23/public/hello.txt], the command returned an error due the file not existing and an alternative command was suggested.